telerik/ajax-docs/api/server/Telerik.Web.UI/DiagramClientEvents.md

 Fired when the widget is bound to data from dataDource and connectionsDataSource.The event handler function context (available via the this keyword) will be set to the widget instance.

+###  OnDrag `String`

+Fired when dragging shapes or connection.

+###  OnDragEnd `String`

+Fired after finishing dragging shapes or connection.

+###  OnDragStart `String`

+Fired before starting dragging shapes or connection.

 ###  OnEdit `String`

 Fired when the user edits a shape or connection.

 ###  OnItemBoundsChange `String`

-Fired when the location or size of an item are changed.
+Fired when the location or size of a shape are changed.

 ###  OnItemRotate `String`

-Fired when an item is rotated.
+Fired when a shape is rotated.

 ###  OnLoad `String`